intika/Librefox/README.md

 Installation Instructions
 --------------------------
 **Notice:** in the current state of the project Librefox is a set of configuration files for Firefox (awaiting a correct build of the project), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
-Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **[Future](https://github.com/intika/Librefox/issues/55) Librefox version** will be independant from Firefox and therefore will solve this issue.
+Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so. **[Future](https://github.com/intika/Librefox/issues/55) Librefox version** will be independent from Firefox and therefore will solve this issue.

 **Windows**
 - Download and install the last version of Firefox [x32 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win32/en-US/Firefox%20Setup%2064.0.exe) or [x64 release](https://download-installer.cdn.mozilla.net/pub/firefox/releases/64.0/win64/en-US/Firefox%20Setup%2064.0.exe)